hendrik-schulte/UVRPN/README.md

-# UVRPN
+# UVRPN - [VRPN](https://github.com/vrpn/vrpn/wiki) wrapper for Unity3D

-VRPN wrapper for Unity3D.
-This has been forked from [this](https://github.com/arviceblot/unityVRPN).

 You can build the plugin from scratch, or use the download in the releases, or use the Unity package in the releases which includes built plugins for Windows, OS X, Linux, and Android.

-Recently tested with an *ART DTrack* device under Windows 64bit.
+Recently tested with an *ART DTrack* device under Windows 64bit and Unity 2017.2.

+#### Features
+- Easy integration of multiple VRPN tracking devices
+- Supports Trackers, Buttons and Analog data
+- No external application or heavy-weight framework needed
+- Nice interface with custom editors

 Getting Started
 ---------------